-1 The development of the highway safety targets is documented in a SEWRPC report entitled, First Amendment to VISION 2050: A Regional Land Use and Transportation Plan for Southeastern Wisconsin, Establishing Targets for Federal Performance Measures: Highway Safety.
-The remaining targets established to date are documented in a SEWRPC report entitled, Third Amendment to VISION 2050: A Regional Land Use and Transportation Plan for Southeastern Wisconsin, Establishing Targets for Federal Performance Measures: Transportation Plan for Southeastern Wisconsin, Establishing Targets for Federal Performance Measures: Transit Asset Management, National Highway System Condition and Performance, Freight Performance, and Congestion Mitigation and Air Quality Improvement.
+1 The development of the highway safety targets is documented in a Commission report entitled, First Amendment to VISION 2050: A Regional Land Use and Transportation Plan for Southeastern Wisconsin, Establishing Targets for Federal Performance Measures: Highway Safety.
+The remaining targets established to date are documented in a Commission report entitled, Third Amendment to VISION 2050: A Regional Land Use and Transportation Plan for Southeastern Wisconsin, Establishing Targets for Federal Performance Measures: Highway Safety.
+The remaining targets established to date are documented in a Commission report entitled, Third Amendment to VISION 2050: A Regional Land Use and Transportation Plan for Southeastern Wisconsin, Establishing Targets for Federal Performance Measures: Transit Asset Management, National Highway System Condition and Performance, Freight Performance, and Congestion Mitigation and Air Quality Improvement.

-2 The current TIP is documented in a SEWRPC report entitled, A Transportation Improvement Program for Southeastern Wisconsin: 2023-2026.
+2 The current TIP is documented in a Commission report entitled, A Transportation Improvement Program for Southeastern Wisconsin: 2023-2026.